 I have helped various individuals and small organisations to set up their own websites / blogs.
 They include small local charities, clubs and local councils.
 I have subsequently provided sufficient training to allow them to maintain these sites.

 The “look and feel” of WordPress websites is controlled by the use of themes.
-This particular website currently uses the Shoreditch theme.
+This particular website currently uses the Independent Publisher 2 theme which is aimed at “wordy” blogs / websites.
 Here are some examples of other websites that I have helped to set up:

 Ascot Volunteer Bureau – uses the Twenty Sixteen theme, the 20th most popular theme.